 Nearly all laptops nowadays are charged via power cords, which is practical because a laptop battery is usually pretty hefty and difficult to remove from the computer.
 But what if laptops were made with batteries that could be more easily swapped in and out, like the good ol’ days?

 Enter the HP laptop battery replacement.
 The company has produced a laptop battery that you can easily swap in and out of certain HP laptop models.
-The main advantage to this is that it’s faster to swap in a fully-charged battery than to have to wait for the laptop to charge via the power cord.
+The main advantage of this is that it’s faster to swap in a fully-charged battery than to have to wait for the laptop to charge via the power cord.
 The replacement batteries are rechargeable so you can always have a fully charged spare handy when you need it.
-If you plan on going travelling with your laptop, you might want to consider getting one with a replacement battery.
+If you plan on going traveling with your laptop, you might want to consider getting one with a replacement battery.
 Expect the technology to become more prevalent in the future.

-Solar energy has already become popular around the world, and is being used to power buildings and even whole cities.
+Solar energy has already become popular around the world and is being used to power buildings and even whole cities.
 It’s a great technology because it’s much more eco-friendly than other types of energy sources.
 It’s already been miniaturized and used to power small electronics, like calculators and those desktop knick-knacks that move by themselves.
 But it’s finally being used to power smart devices.

 A company called Alcatel built a mobile phone that’s powered by a solar charger.
 If the technology succeeds in mobile phones, it might just make its way over to computers.
 If you frequently use your computer outside, or if you leave your computer by an open window, you might enjoy having a computer that will automatically charge itself when exposed to light.